daniisler/dc_solubility_prediction/EULER_GUIDE.md

 ## (Initial) Setup

-(Optional) Generate an ssh key, so you will be able to push changes to the repository:
+(Optional) Generate an ssh key, so you will be able to push changes to the repository:#ck: need to indicate Filename. eg /cluster/home/username/.ssh/id_rsa (which is what i did..not completely sure)
 ```bash
 ssh-keygen -t rsa -b 4096
 ```